Justin Pipe

-Justin Pipe (born 9 November 1971) is an English former professional darts player who has played in the Professional Darts Corporation (PDC) events.
-He was a former top 10 player.
+Justin Pipe (born 9 November 1971) is an English former professional darts player who competed in Professional Darts Corporation (PDC) events.
+He won 6 PDC ranking titles.

 Playing career

 Pipe was a boxer in his youth, and, as a staunch anti-smoker, he refused to play darts in local pubs as the cigarette smoke would make his eyes water.
 In 2007, a smoking ban was introduced to England which enabled him to restart his darts career.
 He first emerged at the 2008 UK Open as a pub qualifier.
 He defeated Geoff Wylie and Lionel Sams before losing 9–3 to James Wade in the third round.
-Following this performance, he joined the PDC Pro Tour and reached the same stage of the UK Open a year later, this time losing 9–5 against Andy Jenkins.
+A year later he joined the PDC Pro Tour and reached the third round of the 2009 UK Open, this time losing 9–5 against Andy Jenkins.

 He qualified for the 2010 Grand Slam of Darts as one of four ITV Wildcard qualifiers.
 He lost all three of his group games to James Wade, Vincent van der Voort, and Tony O'Shea.